paulmmay/methods.paulmay.org/_posts/2013-01-09-start-usability-test.md

 >There's a glass of water next to you on the desk.
 I can get more if you need it.
 Just ask.
 * Start recording.
 >I'm going to start recording now.
-* Introduce the first task as per the test plan.
+* Introduce the first task as per the test script.
 >Okay, first what I'd like you to do is...

 ### References